In Memory of Dmitry Petrov. An Incomplete Biography and Translation of His Work

 A book Dmitry Petrov participated in publishing about the experiment in Rojava

-.
+Note 1.
 One of Dmitry’s virtues, at least in our communication with him, was that he retained a humble, open-minded approach to strategy while nonetheless acting decisively.
 This stands in stark contrast to the strident voices on every side of the debate about the Russia-Ukraine war who lecture each other from a position of absolute certitude without ever having set foot in either country.
-In the we published at the beginning of 2022, asked how he might answer those who charged that participating in the military defense of Ukraine would make anarchists into accomplices of the Ukrainian government, Dmitry responded, “First of all, I would answer them—thanks, this is a valuable critique.
+In the interview we published at the beginning of 2022, asked how he might answer those who charged that participating in the military defense of Ukraine would make anarchists into accomplices of the Ukrainian government, Dmitry responded, “First of all, I would answer them—thanks, this is a valuable critique.
 We really need to evaluate how to intervene so as not to just become a tool in some state’s hands.”

 In the last message we received from him, in March 2023, he concluded, “If you have any questions, if you have any advice, any thoughts, any analysis to share, I would be super happy to hear it, and super interested.”
 This is a remarkable thing for a person who is risking his life daily to say to people far away in conditions of relative safety.